-(The accompanying notes form an integral part of the consolidated financial statements)
+(The accompanying notes are an integral part of the consolidated financial statement)

-Chairman: HENRY GLOBAL INVEST MENT CO., LTD. Manager: SHEN, MAO-KEN Accounting Officer: CHUNG, HSIU-CHU
+Chairman : HENRY GLOBAL INVEST MENT CO., LTD. Representative: SHEN, MAO-KEN Manager: SHEN, MAO-KEN

-English Translation of Consolidated Financial Statements Originally Issued in Chinese Pontex Polyblend Co., Ltd. AND SUBSIDIARIES

-CONSOLIDATED STATEMENTS OF CASH FLOWS (Continued)
+English Translation of Consolidated Financial Statements Originally Issued in Chinese Pontex Polyblend Co., Ltd. AND SUBSIDIARIES CONSOLIDATED STATEMENTS OF CHANGES IN EQUITY For the years ended 31 December 2023 and 2022 (Expressed in Thousands of New Taiwan Dollars)